Contact structures with singularities: from local to global: -Contact manifolds

 \begin{example} Let us take $\R^{2n+1}$ with coordinates $(z,x_1,\dots,x_n,y_1,\dots,y_n)$.
 We consider the distribution of the kernel of $\alpha=\frac{dz}{z}+\sum_{i=1}^n x_i dy_i$.
 The critical set is given by $z=0$ and the rank does not drop on the critical set: on the critical set, the distribution is spanned by $\{\frac{\partial}{\partial x_i},\frac{\partial}{\partial y_i}, i=1,\dots n\}$. \end{example}

-Using the two last examples and a generalization of Moebius transformations, we can construct $b$-contact structures on the unit ball with critical set given by the unit sphere.
+Using the two last examples and a generalization of Moebius transformations, we can construct $b$-contact structures on the unit ball with critical set given by the unit sphere minus a point.

 \begin{example} Let us denote the unit ball of dimension $n$ by $D^n$ and the half-space, that is $\R^n$ where the first coordinate is positive, by $\R^n_+$.
-The Moebius transformation maps the open half-space diffeomorphically to the closed $2$-ball minus a point by the following map:
+The Moebius transformation maps the open half-space diffeomorphically to the open $2$-disk minus a point by the following map: